Janet Fielding: Early life and career

 She returned to acting and the role of Tegan for Big Finish Productions audio plays including The Gathering (2006), Cobwebs and The Cradle of the Snake (2010) alongside Peter Davison as the Fifth Doctor.
 She had been initially reluctant to reprise her role for Big Finish; at Doctor Who conventions she has stated this reluctance was due primarily to her work as a theatrical agent, as she perceived a potential conflict of interest in working as an actor while representing actors.
 She has confirmed that she will continue to appear as Tegan in future audio stories.
 Fielding has also provided audio commentaries for several DVD releases of Tegan's Doctor Who stories and appeared in DVD extras for Frontier in Space and Planet of the Daleks, stories in which she did not appear, where she provided critiques on the portrayal of female characters in the serials.

 Fielding has worked as the head of finance for a charity.
 She is Project Co-ordinator for Project MotorHouse, a charity based in Ramsgate, UK, which aims to modernise the old motor museum into a multi-use venue featuring offices, bars, a restaurant, a café and cinemas, where local youths will have a chance to learn from successful businesses.

 In August 2013, Fielding contributed to the one-off special show Doctor Who Live: The Next Doctor in an interview segment with other companions and Doctors, and she appeared in the 50th-anniversary comedy homage The Five(ish) Doctors Reboot.

-Fielding reprised the role of Tegan in the October 2022 Doctor Who BBC centenary special "The Power of the Doctor", alongside Sophie Aldred as Ace.
+Fielding reprised the role of Tegan in the October 2022 Doctor Who BBC centenary special "The Power of the Doctor", alongside Sophie Aldred as Ace and in the episode she reunites with Peter Davison as Fifth Doctor.

+In a 2023 interview, Fielding reflected on her role as the first Australian companion in Doctor Who, stating, "I was not only the first Australian companion, but I was the first companion who wasn't a Brit."
+She also discussed her return in The Power of the Doctor, noting that it had been over 30 years since she had last acted on camera, and described the experience as both exciting and daunting.
+Speaking about the impact of the series, she remarked, "I got to learn 10 years later what a privilege it was to be a treasured part of so many childhoods and adolescents… and how lucky you were that that was part of your life."

+She reprised the role in the series Tales of the TARDIS.

 Personal life

 In 1982 Fielding married Daily Mirror foreign editor Nicholas Davies.
 They divorced in 1991.
 In September 2012, Fielding revealed she was being treated for cancer.

+She has not remarried and has no children.